-This award winning Alphabet Bracelet for blind people to learn braille was designed by Leslie Ligon.
+This award-winning Alphabet Bracelet for blind people to learn braille was designed by Leslie Ligon.
 Leslie designed the bracelet for her blind son and has just won a coveted People’s Design Award from the Cooper-Hewitt National Design Museum.

 The simple design allows a blind person learning braille to keep the bracelet close at hand and touch the dotted alphabet to learn whenever suits.
+The bracelet is not only a functional tool but also a stylish accessory, making it appealing to a wide range of users.
+The tactile nature of the bracelet ensures that users can feel the braille characters easily, facilitating a more intuitive learning process.

 Via Gadget Lab